Skip to main content

 1

-Choose an image you own, created, licensed, or have permission to edit
+Choose an image you own, created, hold a licence for, or have permission to edit

 2